 Please note that even if you find part-time employment, the state will still expect you to look for full-time work and make two contacts a week while claiming benefits for unemployment.

-If you continue to claim unemployment benefits in Wyoming, you will need to be sure that you meet the eligibility standards on a weekly basis.
-The state can request an audit of your unemployment benefits claim at any moment, so you will want to ensure that you are doing the following each week.
+You will need to recertify that you meet the eligibility standards on a weekly basis.
+The state can request an audit of your unemployment benefits claim at any moment, so you will want to ensure that you are doing the following each week:

-• Available to work if offered a job.
+- Being available to work if offered a job

 If you are offered full-time employment, it is your responsibility to report the offer to the state.
 If you decline suitable work, the state has the right to deny your WY unemployment benefits claim if you cannot provide a reasonable explanation for your actions.
 All workers are encouraged to find work as soon as possible, and failing to accept suitable work may be viewed negatively by the department.